Keyword Tax

 Keywords herd traffic into a narrow, dense auction.
 Five physical therapists — a climbing specialist, a pelvic floor specialist, a pediatric specialist, a sports rehab specialist, and a generalist — all bid on “physical therapy.”
 The auction can’t tell them apart.
-62 queries collapse into 4 bins.
-Each bin has 4–5 bidders fighting over every query.
-Dense competition, high clearing prices, maximum revenue extraction.
+Each bin has 4–5 bidders fighting over every query, pushing clearing prices up and extracting maximum revenue.
 This is what the publisher wants.

 The Simulation